ansible/ansible-sign/docs/rundown.rst

 interface that comes with it.

-The command-line interface aims to make it easy to use cryptographic technology like GPG_ to validate that specified files within a project have not been tampered with in any way.
+The command-line interface aims to make it easy to use cryptographic technology like GPG to validate that specified files within a project have not been tampered with in any way.

-Though in the future other means of signing and validating might be supported, GPG is the only current supported means of signing and validation.
+Though in the future other means of signing and validating might be supported, GPG is the only currently supported means of signing and validation.
 As such, the rest of this tutorial assumes the use of GPG.

 The process of creating a GPG public/private keypair for signing content is well